International Classification of Diseases: ICD-10-CM (United States)

-ICD-10-CA
+ICD-10-CA (Canada)

 ICD-10-CA is a clinical modification of ICD-10 developed by the Canadian Institute for Health Information for morbidity classification in Canada.
 ICD-10-CA applies beyond acute hospital care, and includes conditions and situations that are not diseases but represent risk factors to health, such as occupational and environmental factors, lifestyle and psycho-social circumstances.

 ICD-11

 The eleventh revision of the International Classification of Diseases, or the ICD-11, is almost five times as big as the ICD-10.
 It was created following a decade of development involving over 300 specialists from 55 countries.
 Following an alpha version in May 2011 and a beta draft in May 2012, a stable version of the ICD-11 was released on 18 June 2018, and officially endorsed by all WHO members during the 72nd World Health Assembly on 25 May 2019.

 For the ICD-11, the WHO decided to differentiate between the core of the system and its derived specialty versions, such as the ICD-O for oncology.
 As such, the collection of all ICD entities is called the Foundation Component.
 From this common core, subsets can be derived.
 The primary derivative of the Foundation is called the ICD-11 MMS, and it is this system that is commonly referred to and recognized as "the ICD-11".
 MMS stands for Mortality and Morbidity Statistics.

-ICD-11 comes with an implementation package that includes transition tables from and to ICD-10, a translation tool, a coding tool, web-services, a manual, training material, and more.
+ICD-11 comes with an implementation package that includes transition tables from and to ICD-10, a translation tool, a coding tool, web-services, the ICD-11 CDDR (a DSM-like manual for Chapter 06), training material, and more.
 All tools are accessible after self-registration from the Maintenance Platform.

 The ICD-11 officially came into effect on 1 January 2022, although the WHO admitted that "not many countries are likely to adapt that quickly".
-In the United States, the advisory body of the Secretary of Health and Human Services has given an expected release year of 2025, but if a clinical modification is determined to be needed (similar to the ICD-10-CM), this could become 2027.
+In the United States, the advisory body of the Secretary of Health and Human Services in 2019 gave an expected release year of 2025.
+However by April 2024, with little progress towards ICD-11 adoption having been made, the advisory body was recommending that the Secretary urgently appoint a central office or agency to take responsibility for co-ordinating the adoption of ICD-11 in the United States.